 Other Voices: August 6, 2018

-other voices illustration by Blue Flame Thinking
+Blue Flame Thinking news

 In an industry that is heavily influenced by newsworthy and timely events, there’s always a lot to catch up on at the end of the week.
 Introducing BFT’s Other Voices, a feature that shares what you need to know now.
 Read below for more.